isolver/ioHub/docs/iohub/api_and_manual/device_details/eyetracker_interface/SR_Research_Implementation_Notes.rst

 Known Issues:
 ==============

     #.
-Several event fields, in several event types, should be being populated but are not (and are therefore not listed above).
+Several event fields, in several event types, should be populated but are not (and are therefore not listed above).
     #.
-Eye image transfer to during camera setup is not supported.
+Eye image transfer during camera setup is not supported.

 Limitations:
 ==============